zaiisao/Documentation/en/Agora Platform/token.md

 ## <a name="appid_token"></a>Use either an App ID or a token for authentication

-To raise the security level, Agora is phasing out the support for the App ID authentication mechanism.
-Agora recommends upgrading all your projects to use tokens for authentication.
+<div class="alert warning">To raise the security level, Agora is phasing out the support for the App ID authentication mechanism.
+Agora recommends upgrading all your projects to use tokens for authentication.</div>

-To avoid the impact on your project, you can upgrade your project to use either an App ID or a token for authentication.
-Follow the steps below for a grayscale release:
+If you only use the App ID for authentication, you can follow the steps below for upgrading your project to use either an App ID or a token for authentication:

 1. [Enable a primary app certificate](#appcertificate).